-Enter organic marketing, which basically refers to everything outside of paid tactics and strategies.
-Instead, organic marketing focuses on simple, actionable strategies for gaining more free traffic.
-These tactics are rooted in simple actions you can take to generate real results.
+Enter organic marketing, which basically refers to everything outside of paid ads and strategies.
+Instead, organic marketing (also known as inbound marketing) focuses on simple, actionable strategies for gaining more free traffic by creating value for your audience.

 One tip to keep in mind: double down on the most relevant traffic you can find and choose a strategy you can do consistently.
 Focus on getting results with one approach before you add on others.
 If you spread yourself too thin with too many tactics at once, you may find yourself overwhelmed and frustrated.